PreussenKaiser/Mopups/README.md

 --

-In SampleMaui, you will see the general idea of how to get this up and running, as well as the changes made. right now, i use CSharp pages, however, i do intend on making MVU, MVVM and whatever other coding paradigms i can find version of the same sample so people find it easier to use this.
+In Mopups.Sample, you will see the general idea of how to get this up and running, as well as the changes made. right now, i use CSharp pages, however, i do intend on making MVU, MVVM and whatever other coding paradigms i can find version of the same sample so people find it easier to use this.

 --